 A Chronological Guide to the 'Wings of Fire' novel series

-This guide organizes the entire published saga into its proper in-universe chronological order, incorporating the main arcs, the historical Legends, and the character-focused Winglets.
+This guide organizes the full published saga into in-universe chronological order, incorporating the main arcs, the historical Legends, and the character-focused Winglets.
+Each entry also includes quick context on why it matters later, so the timeline feels like a story, not a list.

 The Ancient History